 A comprehensive understanding of energy trends requires a look beyond supply and demand.
-The U.S. may not have any state-owned energy companies, but political leaders and regulators influence economic outcomes all the way from the mine mouth to the smoke stack and from the wellhead to gas pump.
-Our U.S. policy coverage seeks to identify, deconstruct and model relevant decision processes by looking at everything from macro-level political trends to politician-specific economic incentives.
+The U.S. may not have any state-owned energy companies, but political leaders and regulators influence economic outcomes all the way from the mine mouth to the smokestack and from the wellhead to the gas pump.
+Our coverage looks at everything from macro-level political trends to politician-specific economic incentives.
 Our annual Energy Policy by the Numbers survey provides clients with our analytical tool set, including comprehensive, economic and political dashboards with state- and district-level granularity.
 We incorporate these tools into all of our research, including as-needed notes, reports and flash blasts regarding key U.S. policy or political issues.
-In addition, our periodic Macro Energy Briefing for upstream investors tracks key themes, contextualizes recent developments and outlines our forward-looking projections of relevant economic and policy trends.
+In addition, our quarterly Macro Energy Briefing for upstream investors tracks key themes, contextualizes recent developments and outlines our forward-looking projections of relevant economic and policy trends.

 Click on any icon to see description of a coverage area.